beast-dev/doc/tutorials/howtos/tracer_convergence.md

 {% include image.html file="treetracer-convergence5.png" prefix="/tutorials/howtos/" %}<br />

+Note that these are the same ESS values as in Brusselmans et al. (2024).

+### Increasing the burn-in

+Given that we saw clear signs of (phylogenetic) burn-in still being present in both .trees files, we can go back to the `Compute Distances` panel and provide a burn-in for each analysis replicate:

 {% include image.html file="treetracer-convergence6.png" prefix="/tutorials/howtos/" %}<br />

+After computing the RF distances and the MDS again, the `Between-run Analysis` panel looks somewhat better:

 {% include image.html file="treetracer-convergence7.png" prefix="/tutorials/howtos/" %}<br />

+In the `Within-run Analysis` panel, the first analysis replicate does however still show signs of not all burn-in having been removed:

 {% include image.html file="treetracer-convergence8.png" prefix="/tutorials/howtos/" %}<br />

+and the same holds for the second analysis replicate:

 {% include image.html file="treetracer-convergence9.png" prefix="/tutorials/howtos/" %}<br />

 {% include image.html file="treetracer-convergence10.png" prefix="/tutorials/howtos/" %}<br />

+### Conclusion

 ## Citing Tracer and TreeTracer